yash-tatvic/amplitude-dev-center/docs/data/destination-cohort-overview.md

 - Daily sync cohorts have a maximum of 10 million users.
 - If you archive an existing cohort sync, the next sync will fail and the scheduled sync will be disabled.
 - When you archive a cohort sync, the next sync fails and Amplitude disables any future scheduled syncs.
-- If you need to whitelist or configure any network settings, make sure to allow traffic from this specific IP address to ensure seamless.
-The IP addresses based on whether you're using EU or US Amplitude data centers.
+- Allow traffic from the following IP addresses, based on your region:
     - Amplitude US IP addresses
         - 52.33.3.219
         - 35.162.216.242